 Supporting Ongoing Team Building in Your Company, Nonprofit or Board

 1. Choose wisely.
 One of the first steps in managing team dynamics is to understand what roles need to be filled.
 What skills are needed?
 What responsibilities will each person have?
 What environment will they operate in?
-Tools like the Emergenetics Selection Program can help identify candidates who would be good fits for a team based on their skills and motivations.
+Identify candidates who would be good fits for a team based on their skills and motivations.

 2. Understand team members’ preferences.
 While selecting talented people is ideal, skill alone is not enough.
 It is important for the team to be able to interact.
 To support strong communication, create opportunities to understand how each member prefers to think and behave so you can foster an environment that supports everyone’s preferences.

 For example, let’s say two team members are internal processors (what we call first-third Expressiveness), and the other three are external processors (what we call third-third Expressiveness).
 External processors are likely to share exactly what they are thinking, while internal processors may stay quiet.
 Knowing this is helpful because the team can commit to allowing space for thought before jumping into a discussion or making a decision, or all could agree to send out agendas before meetings (this is a good practice no matter what) so everyone can be prepared to give input.

 3. Commit to open communication.
 “The squeaky wheel gets the grease” isn’t a great model for team building.
 Create an environment where all team members feel encouraged to contribute.
 If you are not hearing from a team member, look at their Profile and take the time to understand why.
 Are conversations becoming heated debates, and this individual prefers a peacekeeping environment?
 Do they need more clarity around their role within the team?